On This Page

 Video

-The relationship with your therapist is one of the most important aspects of therapy and one of the most curative.
-It's the essential ingredient that makes everything else work.
+Your relationship with your therapist is the most important part of therapy.
+It’s what heals you the most.
+It’s the essential ingredient that makes everything else work.

-Even if you find the perfect style of therapy for your needs or come to therapy knowing all you need to know to succeed as a client, it won’t matter if you don’t connect to your therapist.
+Even if you find the perfect style of therapy for your needs or come to therapy knowing how it works and what you need to do, it won’t matter if you don’t connect to your therapist.

 These moments will inevitably crash into the emotional wounds you’re coming to therapy to heal in the first place.
 If unaddressed, they can alienate you from your therapist and even make you want to quit.
 But they don’t have to break your bond.
-In fact, they can deepen your relationship if you address them.
+In fact, dealing with them the right way can deepen your relationship.

-Read on to learn how to do the essential repair work that will help you maintain and improve your relationship with your therapist.
+Read on to learn how to do the essential repair work that will help you go deeper in therapy.

 How the Therapeutic Relationship Gets Tested

-A good therapist will be caring, warm, understanding, and non-judgmental.
-Experiencing a safe relationship with someone who has these qualities does a lot of the healing work on its own.
+A good therapist is caring, warm, understanding, and non-judgmental.
+Experiencing a safe relationship with someone who has these qualities is healing on its own.

+It also helps you do the work in therapy.
 When you trust and like your therapist, it’s easier to open up to them.
-It makes you more motivated to do your homework.
-It creates the essential alchemy that allows healing and transformation to occur.
+You’re more motivated to do your homework.
+You feel like more is possible because of what they see in you.

 How Important Is the Therapeutic Relationship?

-We believe the quality of the connection you have with your therapist is more important than anything else in therapy.
+We believe the connection you have with your therapist is more important than anything else in therapy.

 Don’t just take it from us, though—researchers have come to the same conclusion.
 A 2017 study showed that the therapeutic relationship was the strongest predictor of success in therapy.
 This means a good relationship with your therapist is even more important than a therapist’s level of experience or your individual strengths as a client.